• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 He nodded to himself, before he finally tuned back in to what his companion was saying.

-"-So while it's potency isn't fully tested, I do believe that this vial of starlight is more concentrated than the rest of the stock by a fair deal!"
+"-So while it's potency isn't fully tested, I do believe that this vial has enough Anima and Vitae aligned herbs to get someone in fighting shape!
+Although, I've not tested the Side effects completely just yet!"
 Came the voice of Sylvia, whose tired smile radiated pure pride for a work well done.

 "That's great!
 I knew our hard work would pay off!"
 Dyllaine cheered, standing up and pulling Sylvia into a hug.
 Utterly unbothered by the smudging of inks, stains, and potion residue sticking to them both.